| Title: | Seamless 'Nonmem' Simulation Platform |

 .pos |

-Either \"top\" or \"bottom\".
+Either "top" or "bottom".
 Decides if new text is prepended or appended to existing text. |

 A function that adds the specified text to character vectors

+Deprecated, use 'NMaddSampples()'.
 Adds simulation events to all subjects in a data set.
 Copies over columns that are not varying at subject level (i.e. non-variying covariates).
 Can add simulation events relative to previous dosing time.

-addEVID2( data, TIME, TAPD, CMT, EVID = 2, col.id = "ID", args.NMexpandDoses, unique = TRUE, as.fun, doses, time.sim )
+addEVID2( data, TIME, TAPD, CMT, EVID, DV, col.id = "ID", args.NMexpandDoses, unique = TRUE, extras.are.covs = TRUE, as.fun, doses, time.sim )addEVID2( data, TIME, TAPD, CMT, EVID, DV, col.id = "ID", args.NMexpandDoses, unique = TRUE, extras.are.covs = TRUE, as.fun, doses, time.sim )

 data |